-practitioners of the dark side of the Force long

 - In Issue #2, Maul is temporarily blinded and later ruins Feebee's optic sensors, likely referencing how in Rebels, he permanently blinds Kanan.

 - Cover-Blowing Superpower: Defied.
 If Maul wants to successfully hunt down Eldra, he has to try not to use the Force too obviously and refrain from using his lightsaber in front of others, because Sidious would not be pleased that the revelation of the Sith still being alive is spreading around in the Galaxy like wildfire and thus ruining his plans.
+This lead to some complications during a Bar Brawl, where Maul has fend off multiple opponents, using only his skills in hand-to-hand combat.

 - The Dog Bites Back: Feebee leaves Tek-Tek to die when given the chance in revenge for his poor treatment at the latter's hands.